 (2) If the period of validity of Continuous Discharge Certificate of a Seafarer expires during the voyage, it shall continue to be valid till the end of the voyage.

-Cancellation, withdrawal or suspension of a Continuous Discharge Certificate—(1) Where the Director General of Shipping is satisfied that a Seafarer has committed a misconduct of a nature specified in section 190 of the Act or on a report received by hint that a seafarer has deserted his ship in the circumstances specified in section 192, or that he has been convicted of as offence of the nature referred to in sub-section (2) of section 195 of the Act, he may direct to the Shipping Master that Continuous Discharge Certificate of such seafarer shall be cancelled or withdrawn or suspended for such Period as may be specified in the order;
+Cancellation, withdrawal or suspension of a Continuous Discharge Certificate—(1) Where the Director General of Shipping is satisfied that a Seafarer has committed a misconduct of a nature specified in section 97 of the Act or on a report received by hint that a seafarer has deserted his ship in the circumstances specified in section 98(3), or that he has been convicted of as offence of the nature referred to in section 100 of the Act, he may direct to the Shipping Master that Continuous Discharge Certificate of such seafarer shall be cancelled or withdrawn or suspended for such Period as may be specified in the order;

-If a seafarer is guilty of an offence of committing any of the acts mentioned in section 194 of the .bet or is convicted of an offence under any other law for the time being in force, the Director General may direct to the Shipping Master that Continuous Discharge Certificate of such seafarer shall lie cancelled or withdrawn or suspended for .such period as may be specified in the order.
+If a seafarer is guilty of an offence of committing any of the acts mentioned in section 99 of the .bet or is convicted of an offence under any other law for the time being in force, the Director General may direct to the Shipping Master that Continuous Discharge Certificate of such seafarer shall lie cancelled or withdrawn or suspended for .such period as may be specified in the order.